yqrashawn/conflux-portal-onboarding/README.md

 ### Instance methods

-- `getDownloadUrl` return a `Promise` contains the ConfluxPortal download url depending on user's browser and network state
+- `getDownloadUrl` Return a `Promise` contains the ConfluxPortal download url depending on user's browser and network states
-- `startOnboarding` open the from `getDownloadUrl`
+- `startOnboarding` Open the page from `getDownloadUrl`

-### Inject fake ConfluxPortal api

-Create the onboarding instance with `new ConfluxPortalOnboarding()` will inject a `window.conflux.enable` api into the current page if ConfluxPortal is not installed.
-Calling the api is same as calling `startOnboarding`.
+- `injectFakePortal` Inject a fake window.conflux.enable api if portal not installed. calling this api will open a new download page depending on user's browser and network states

+### About the download url

+In order to detect users' network states.
+Any api involving the download url is async.
+If the api is a pure function, it will return a promise that resolves to the desired result once the detection finishes.
+If the api is a function with side effects, the side effects will be executed once the detection finishes.
+The detection starts when `new ConfluxPortalOnboarding()` is called.

+- `getDownloadUrl` is pure function
+- `window.conflux.enable` and `startOnboarding` are functions with side effects.